martintrojer/four/README.md

 ### Rules

 Fork and go.
 The bash script [`build`](https://github.com/hraberg/four/blob/master/build) will produce (and run) a jar that satisfies the limitations.
 Dependencies and resources are allowed, but obviously need to fit the size limit.
 PACK200 is allowed, as is [ProGuard](http://proguard.sourceforge.net/), which the `build` script uses.
 Pulling resources from the network or local drive is not.
+We're planning to support OpenGL, see below.

 ### Example

 [`four.clj`](https://github.com/hraberg/four/blob/master/src/four.clj) is an experiment that sets up a few seqs / fns for rendering over a timeline in Graphics2D.
 The animation itself is just a flickering of colors, but will obviously soon evolve into a magnificent real time [path tracer](http://www.kevinbeason.com/smallpt/).

+### OpenGL

+[`nehe-lesson-02.clj`](https://github.com/hraberg/four/blob/master/test/nehe_lesson_02.clj) is Nehe's classic ["Your First Polygon"](http://nehe.gamedev.net/tutorial/your_first_polygon/13002/) lesson using [JOGL](http://jogamp.org/jogl/www/) and a minimal GL wrapper, [`minigl.clj`](https://github.com/hraberg/four/blob/master/test/minigl.clj) (optional - it counts towards the bytes!).
+The build doesn't properly take OpenGL into account yet, but this can be run using:

+    lein run -m nehe-lesson-2

 ## References